empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 ```
 obis download [options] [data_set_id]

+Options:
+  -from-file, --from-file TEXT  An output .CSV file from `obis data_set search`
+                                command with the list of objects to download
+                                data sets from
+  -f, --file TEXT               File in the data set to download - downloading
+                                all if not given.
+  -s, --skip_integrity_check    Flag to skip file integrity check with
+                                checksums
 ```

 The `download` command downloads, the files of a given data set from the OpenBIS instance specified